S&P Global Market Intelligence - GuruFocus.com

 NEW YORK, Nov.
 2, 2022

 NEW YORK, Nov.
-2, 2022 /PRNewswire/ -- The interconnected challenges of global security partnerships, financial integration, supply chain resilience, and migration are no longer simmering in the background.
-They are now top of the agenda and will likely continue to stay there in the year ahead, according to a new S&P Global Market Intelligence report released today.
-The newly published report, 2023 Economics & Country Risk Outlook, is part of S&P Global Market Intelligence's Big Picture 2023 Outlook Report Series.
+2, 2022 /PRNewswire/ -- Overall M&A activity has slowed considerably in 2022 and the challenges to dealmaking aren't going away, according to a new S&P Global Market Intelligence report released today.
+For the first nine months of 2022, the total value of global M&A is down more than 35% year over year.
+The newly published 2023 M&A Industry Outlook is part of S&P Global Market Intelligence's Big Picture 2023 Outlook Report Series.

-The new report highlighted that entering 2022, the question on many minds was the pace of the pandemic recovery.
-Russia's invasion of Ukraine earlier this year dashed hopes of a smooth recovery.
-Instead, the conflict in Ukraine hastened a confrontation with a host of geopolitical risks and transformed Europe's near-term security and economic picture.
-Next year, central banks in major economies will remain focused on inflation, with the impact of interest rates adding further stress on consumers.
-Tightening financial conditions will lead to a further slowdown in global economic growth, putting expansions in vulnerable regions at risk and deepening anticipated recessions in Europe.
+The new report highlights key strategic trends expected to impact the overall global M&A environment within selected sectors.
+Depreciating stock prices, rising interest prices, and growing economic uncertainty have all made M&A more difficult.
+Among corporate buyers, large transformational transactions have become less common.
+Many private equity firms have moved to the dealmaking sidelines as they grapple with the higher cost of acquisition financing.

-"Looking ahead to 2023, European energy security will remain a source of near-term risk, clouding the economic outlook," said Dr. Lindsay Newman, Head of Geopolitical Thought Leadership at S&P Global Market Intelligence.
-"This dynamic reflects a broader trend we are watching of operational, political and security risks underpinning the economic landscape for 2023."
+"M&A activity will continue to face near-term headwinds.
+However, given the steep decline in activity it's hard to see dealmaking going any lower in 2023," said Joe Mantone, News Desk Manager at S&P Global Market Intelligence.
+"It may take some time before we see M&A volumes reach 2021 levels but surpassing the 2022 totals shouldn't be a difficult task."

 Key highlights from the report include:

-- Entering 2023, much depends on the severity of the European winter, on likely further sanctions, and on prospects for global measures being considered to cap the price of Russian oil.
-Economic and energy security concerns will drive short-term mitigation strategies in Europe, increasing fiscal, social, and political challenges for governments - especially those facing scheduled elections in 2023 (Poland, Finland, Estonia, Greece).
+- For financial institutions, the drivers of bank M&A activity have not changed as deals offer the opportunity to gain scale and cut costs, but many buyers simply see transactions as less doable.
+Fintech M&A activity followed a similar trend, with depressed valuations in the sector leading to lackluster activity.

-- Tightening financial conditions will lead to a further slowdown in global economic growth, putting expansions in vulnerable regions at risk and deepening anticipated recessions in Europe.
-The combination of subpar economic growth, rising unemployment, and improving supply chain conditions will eventually cause inflation to subside over the next two years.
+- The insurance sector's hangover from a two-decade-high amount of dealmaking in 2021 proved particularly acute as the volume of traditional M&A all but evaporated.
+Private equity-backed insurers continue to make their mark on the industry largely through transactions involving the reinsurance of blocks of life and annuity business.

-To request a copy of the 2023 Economics & Country Risk Outlook, please contact [email protected].
+To request a copy of the 2023 M&A Industry Outlook, please contact [email protected].

 S&P Global Market Intelligence's opinions, quotes, and credit-related and other analyses are statements of opinion as of the date they are expressed and not statements of fact or recommendation to purchase, hold, or sell any securities or to make any investment decisions, and do not address the suitability of any security.